Tod’s Point: Why it’s the Best Location for Family Beach Sessions in Greenwich, CT

 1. The Uniqueness of the Long Island Sound

-What makes this location for family portraits ideal is that you’re approximately 30 minutes outside of NYC.
+What makes this location for a family beach session in Greenwich, CT ideal is that you’re approximately 30 minutes outside of NYC.
 Whenever I’m at Tod’s Point, I look out at the horizon and I find myself in disbelief that this gorgeous, serene location exists within an hour of the hustle of the Big Apple.
 It’s convenient for those who work in the city and live in the suburbs.

 2. Why Tod’s Point is a Greenwich Gem